 About the Certification

-The cost of the Wellness Certification Course is $179 for members and $279 for non-members, which includes online instruction in three one-hour webinar modules, a final exam and continuing education credits (status by state and rules).
+The cost of the Benefits Account Manager Certification course is $495 for members and $645 for non-members, which includes online instruction in eight one-hour webinar modules, a final exam and continuing education credits (status by state and rules).
 Upon completion, the student will receive a certificate of completion as Benefits Account Manager certified.
 Continuing education credits have been filed in all 50 states.
 Please check your state’s CE approval status prior to purchasing the course.